GoLand 2025.1 Help

 How to disable code folding for one-line returns/panics and formatted strings?

-Open settings by pressing Control+Alt+S and navigate to Editor | General | Code Folding.
-In the Go section, clear all or some of the checkboxes that toggle code folding.
+Open settings by pressing Ctrl+Alt+S and navigate to Editor | General | Code Folding.
+In the Go section, clear the checkboxes for one-line returns, panics, or formatted strings to disable their code folding.

-code folding for one-line returns/panics and formatted strings
+Code folding for one-line returns, panics, and formatted strings

 Using plugins